-The carrying value of the Company's receivables and accounts payable and accrued liabilities, accrued GIC interest receivable and interest payable approximates fair value because of the relatively short periods to maturity of these instruments and the low credit risk.
+The carrying value of the Company's receivables.
+Accrued receivable, accounts payable and accrued liabilities, deposits, interest payable and loan payable approximates fair value because of the relatively short periods to maturity of these instruments and the low credit risk.

-10. CAUTION REGARDING FORWARD LOOKING INFORMATION
+11. CAUTION REGARDING FORWARD LOOKING INFORMATION